 Most sampling today occurs with a vibrating head sampler that disturbs the very loose sediment sample.
 Because of the vibration disturbance, the conclusions drawn from the sampling are sometimes in error where the location of stratigraphic layers in the sediment is important.

-HHS personnel have designed and/or implement the following types of sediment sampling to obtain representative sediment samples:
+Hard Hat personnel have designed and/or implement the following types of sediment sampling to obtain representative sediment samples:

 - Piston tube sampling in thin walled tubes